-REFERENCE TEXTS AND RECOMMENDED EQUIPMENT
+RECOMMENDED REFERENCE TEXTS

 You'll want to have a good English-to-English dictionary.
+The Collins Cobuild is a good choice.
 I strongly recommend you bring your English dictionary to each class if you want to improve your spelling, vocabulary, and comprehension.
+A grammar reference book is also useful.
+I will suggest a few during the course.